furkanahmetk/Wildfire_Surveilace_System/README.md

 ## Automation implementation

+Latest Version of Artupilot can be installed by following the [how to install Ardupilot guide](https://ardupilot.org/planner/docs/mission-planner-installation.html)

-This should be set on ardupilot:
+This should be set on ardupilot after installing it:
 ```bash

 ```